DiceDB/docs/src/content/docs/commands/RPUSH.md

 ---
 title: RPUSH
-description: Documentation for the Redis command RPUSH
+description: Documentation for the DiceDB command RPUSH
 ---

-# RPUSH Command Documentation

-## Overview

 The `RPUSH` command is used in DiceDB to insert one or multiple values at the tail (right end) of a list.
 If the list does not exist, it is created as an empty list before performing the push operations.
 This command is useful for maintaining a list of elements where new elements are added to the end of the list.